Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Much like standard car insurance, commercial insurance can include several different types of coverage.

-- Liability coverage.
+- Liability.
 This is the bare minimum you need to legally take to the roads in most states.
 It covers accidentally damaging someone else’s property or injuring another driver or pedestrian.

-- Collision coverage.
+- Collision.
 This pays to fix your van after a collision with another car.

-- Comprehensive coverage.
+- Comprehensive.
 This pays to fix your van if it’s stolen or damaged from something other than a collision, like a storm or falling tree.

-- Medical payments coverage.
+- Medical payments.
 This pays for medical bills if you or one of your employees is injured in an accident.

 Depending on your insurer, you may be able to get coverage for:

 - Personal effects.
 This can cover personal items, like a phone or laptop, that are stolen from your van.

 - Windshield damage.
 This pays to repair or replace your windshield without a deductible.

 - Rental reimbursement.
 This pays for a rental van to use if your van is being repaired.